-- 9.1 Staff members using a work device outside school must not install any unauthorised software on the device and must not use the device in any way which would violate the school's terms of acceptable use, as set out in Appendix 2. - 9.2 Staff must ensure that their work device is secure and password-protected, and that they do not share their password with others.
-They must take all reasonable steps to ensure the security of their work device when using it outside school.
-Any USB devices containing data relating to the school must be encrypted. - 9.3 If staff have any concerns over the security of their device, they must seek advice from the ICT manager. - 9.4 Work devices must be used solely for work activities.
-Staff members must not use the device in any way which would violate the school's terms of acceptable use, as set out in Appendix 1.
-All staff members will take appropriate steps to ensure their devices remain secure.
-This includes, but is not limited to: - Keeping the device password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol). - Ensuring their hard drive is encrypted this means if the device is lost or stolen, no one can access the files stored on the hard drive by attaching it to a new device. - Making sure the device locks if left inactive for a period of time. - Not sharing the device among family or friends. - Installing any anti-virus and anti-spyware software recommended by the school. - Keeping operating systems up to date always install the latest updates. - VPN to ensure safe connection when using public networks or private networks.
-IT team at the school will ensure this is setup on staff devices.
+- 9.1 Staff members using a work device outside school must not install any unauthorised software on the device and must not use the device in any way which would violate the school's terms of acceptable use, as set out in Appendix 1 and 2. - 9.2 Staff must ensure that their work device is secure and password-protected, and that they do not share their password with others.
+They must take all reasonable steps to ensure the security of their work device when using it outside school. - 9.3 If staff have any concerns over the security of their device, they must seek advice from the ICT manager. - 9.4 Work devices must be used solely for work activities.
+Staff members must not use the device in any way which would violate the school's terms of acceptable use, as set out in Appendix 2. - 9.5 Portable storage devices (i.e. USB devices, hard drives, SD Cards etc) are generally prohibited in all Trust schools due to potential data security risks.
+However, the Trust recognises that there may be specific situations where their use is necessary, such as in a photography class to transfer images.
+In such cases, staff must obtain approval from the Headteacher or Senior Leadership Team.
+If approved, the device must be encrypted and securely protected by a member of the IT Team before use.